Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Radion Potential from a Bulk Gauge Field

 In place of Eq.~(\ref{bc}), we choose \bea (A_\mu,\,\partial_5(e^{-2ky}A_5))\vert_{y=0,r_f}\,=\,(0,\,0). \eea The radion effective potential is then proportional to \bea \sum_{n=1}^\infty x_n^{4-2\epsilon} \ \ \ \ \ \ {\rm with} \ \ \ J_1(x_n)Y_1(x_n e^{-kr_f})-Y_1(x_n)J_1(x_n e^{-kr_f})=0, \eea which is regularized and renormalized by writing

 and taking the same procedure as the previous subsection.
-We obtain the following numerically-fitted effective potential:
+We find that Eq.~(\ref{integral3}) is constant and does no depend on $e^{-kr_f}$ when $e^{-kr_f}\ll1$.
+Therefore, the radion effective potential is simply given by

 where $A,B$ are renormalization constants.
-Since the finite term has exponential dependence on $k\,r_f$, we cannot generate a large hierarchy of $e^{-kr_f}\sim 10$~TeV$/(0.1M_P)$ unless we fine-tune $B$ to an extremely small value.
+Since the potential has exponential dependence on $k\,r_f$, we cannot generate a large hierarchy of $e^{-kr_f}\sim 10$~TeV$/(0.1M_P)$ unless we fine-tune $B$ to an extremely small value.
 However, the fine-tuning of $B$ undermines the motivation of RS-1 model and so this case is not theoretically interesting. \\